Balupu: Reception

 Jeevi of idlebrain.com gave a review of rating 3.25/5 stating "Ravi Teja whose previous hit was released in January 2011 didn't find success at the box office despite having seven films in a span of 2 and half years.
 Balupu will provide oxygen to his career.
 Balupu has all ingredients with a dominating portion of entertainment to become a decent hit.
 You can watch it."
 The Times of India gave a review stating "The first half of the film looks pretty entertaining with good comedy, emotions and interval bang.
 Kona Venkat's comic drama style coupled with Gopichand Malineni's well-shot action sequences hogged the limelight in the second half, where the story gets into the flash back.
 Powerful dialogues, emotions and nice comedy might engage the audience."
 APHerald gave a review of rating 2.25/5 stating "Balupu is not a complete action entertainer, but watchable once for Ravi Teja-Brahmi comedy."

-Home media

-The film was aired for the first time on 12 January 2014 as Sankranti special on Zee Telugu Channel which generated Huge TRP's for the channel.

-Box office

-The film has collected ₹30 crore (WW Share) at the box office.
-The film became the highest-grossing film of Ravi Teja's career and was declared a "Blockbuster" both overseas and in India.